openstack/watcher/doc/source/dev/plugin/strategy-plugin.rst

     [entry_points]
     watcher_strategies =
-        dummy = third_party.dummy:DummyStrategy
+        dummy = thirdparty.dummy:DummyStrategy

-To get a better understanding on how to implement a more advanced strategy, have a look at the :py:class:`BasicConsolidation` class.
+To get a better understanding on how to implement a more advanced strategy, have a look at the :py:class:`~.BasicConsolidation` class.

 .. _pbr: http://docs.openstack.org/developer/pbr/